heiytor/mari-programming-language/README.md

 <h1 align="center">Testing</h1>

-As I couldn't find a suitable testing package, I built my own testing framework.
+As I couldn't find a suitable testing package, I built my own testing ""framework"".
 You can find all unit tests in files with names ending in `_test.c` and `_test.h`.

 To run all tests, use the following command: